IRS Issues Long-Term Care Premium Deductibility Limits for 2018

-The Internal Revenue Service (IRS) is increasing the amount taxpayers can deduct from their 2017 taxes as a result of buying long-term care insurance.
+The Internal Revenue Service (IRS) is increasing the amount taxpayers can deduct from their 2018 income as a result of buying long-term care insurance.

 These premiums — what the policyholder pays the insurance company to keep the policy in force — are deductible for the taxpayer, his or her spouse and other dependents.
 (If you are self-employed, the tax-deductibility rules are a little different: You can take the amount of the premium as a deduction as long as you made a net profit; your medical expenses do not have to exceed a certain percentage of your income.)

 However, there is a limit on how large a premium can be deducted, depending on the age of the taxpayer at the end of the year.
 Following are the deductibility limits for 2018.
 Any premium amounts for the year above these limits are not considered to be a medical expense.

 Attained age before the close of the taxable year

 Maximum deduction for year